emscripten-core/emscripten/site/source/docs/compiling/Dynamic-Linking.rst

 ============================================

 In traditional toolchains the ``-shared`` flag is used to generated dynamic libraries.
-However, because dynamic linking in Emscripten comes with caveats and has some overhead, Emscripten does not currently produce real dynamic libraries when this flag is used.
-Instead, Emscripten will produce a fake dynamic library (along with a warning) that is actually a single static object file.
-When your main program is linked against this fake dynamic library it gets linked into your main program like any other object file.
+Historically, due to early limitations, Emscripten would produce a fake dynamic library (along with a warning) when the ``-shared`` flag was used.
+When your main program is linked against these fake dynamic library they would be linked into your main program like regular static other object files.

-The reason for this behaviour is to allow projects (and build systems) that assume a working ``-shared`` flag to build successfully (albeit using static linking).
+These days Emscripten will produce real dynamic libraries by default and ``-shared`` is essentially the same as ``-sSIDE_MODULE``.

 This behaviour can be controlled using the :ref:`FAKE_DYLIBS` settings.
-If you disable `FAKE_DYLIBS` then ``-shared`` will act like ``-sSIDE_MODULE``.
+If you prefer the older behaviour with fake dynamic libraryies you can enable this setting.

 Code Size
 =========